hiterjoshua/FSRCNN-TF/old-README.md

 # FSRCNN_Tensorflow
 TensorFlow implementation of [Accelerating the Super-Resolution Convolutional Neural Network](http://mmlab.ie.cuhk.edu.hk/projects/FSRCNN.html) [1].

 This implementation replaces the transpose conv2d layer by a sub-pixel layer [2].

 Includes pretrained models for scales x2, x3 and x4.
-Which were trained on Real3w dataset, and will finetune in very close future.
+Which were trained on T91-image dataset, and finetuned on General100 dataset.

 ## Google Summer of Code with OpenCV
 This repository was made during the 2019 GSoC program for the organization OpenCV.
 The [trained models (.pb files)](https://github.com/Saafke/FSRCNN_Tensorflow/tree/master/models/) in this repo can easily be used for inference in OpenCV with the ['dnn_superres' module](https://github.com/opencv/opencv_contrib/tree/master/modules/dnn_superres).
 See the OpenCV documentation for how to do this.